-Happily, there is the (taxpayer-funded) Delay Repay scheme you can get a partial refund for any delayed trains and if you are delayed by over 2 hours you can get 100% of your money back.
+Happily, there is the Delay Repay scheme with which you can get a partial refund for any delayed trains.
+You can claim a full refund if delayed by over 2 hours.

 - Delayed Trains: How bad is the problem?